FILTERS

 How Do You Drown out the Noise?

 The secret to successful long-term investing is viewing the big picture objectively.
 You can’t see the big picture when you are focused on short-term data.
-You aren’t objective when your emotions are being dragged up and down (mostly down) by daily market fluctuations.
+You aren’t objective when your emotions are being dragged up and down by daily market fluctuations.
+With smartphones as our constant companion, we have more information thrown at us every day than any other generation in history.

-We have more information thrown at us every day from more sources than any other generation in history.
 How do we avoid letting it push us off course?

 • Diversify your portfolio.
-Having a mix of different assets — stocks (foreign, domestic, small cap, large-cap, tech, transportation, etc.) bonds, alternatives, and cash equivalents — may help hedge against major fluctuations in any one class or sector.
+Having a mix of different assets—stocks (foreign, domestic, small- cap, large-cap, tech, transportation, etc.) bonds, alternatives, and cash equivalents—may help hedge against major fluctuations in any one class or sector.

 Contact Kayne Anderson Rudnick today to speak with our team about your investment strategy.